jgkip/Static-Site-Generator/tests/test.md

-# This is a Header

-## This is a sub-header
+# My Static Site Generator

+## Tests

 Create static site generator.
 This is regular text.

+So far everything seems to work okay.

+##What is a Static Site Generator?

+A static site generator (SSG) takes a markdown file as input and generates a static webpage from it.

+##Conclusion

+TBD